kjosh/dht-monitor/README.md

 Run `./bootstrap.sh` to
 * start collecting data in the configured sqlite database file
 * start a flask web server on port 5000
-* build the react application and copy it to /var/www/html to be served by a web server
+* build the react application and copy it to /var/www/dht-monitor to be served by a web server
-  * /var/www/html/static will be removed before this process and conflicting files overriden
+  * /var/www/dht-monitor will be removed before copying new files

 ### Configuration
 A configuration file is required and can either be specified as the bootstrap script's first argument or put at the default location `~/.dht-monitor.yaml`